Skyranger 30: Passive sensors

 For passive detection, it is installed with Rheinmetall's FIRST (Fast InfraRed Search and Track), which is optimised to detect pop-up targets such as helicopters.
+The latest known version of the turret does not have the FIRST sensor.
 Identification and tracking is handled by a compact target tracker that includes one HD cooled MWIR thermal camera, one full-HD TV camera, and two laser rangefinders, one devoted to air targets and the other for land targets.

 Laser range finder

 A contract was signed with Lumibird Photonics Sweden AB in May 2025 for the supply of the Vidar laser range finder for the Skyranger 30 turret.
 The contract value amounts to €5 million, with deliveries from 2025 to 2028.

 Gun stabilisation

 Curtis Wright Switzerland signed a contract in September 2025 to supply the gyroscopes and the power management technology that will enable to control the turret.

 Protection

 The turret features a central armored structure with basic Level 2 protection, which can be fitted with add-on armor to increase to Level 4.

 Additional features include two ROSY (Rapid Obscuring System) launchers each with nine multi-spectral smoke grenades, a hatch in the hull ceiling for the vehicle commander to view the battlefield from outside, and a coaxial machine gun fitted on the left of the main gun for use as a self-defence weapon.
 According to the released photos, both the hatch and the coaxial machine gun was omitted from the final production version of the turret.